riotkit-org/backup-repository/docs/source/first-steps.rst

 You have at least three choices:

-- Use `wolnosciowiec/file-repository` container by your own (advanced)
+- Use `quay.io/riotkit/file-repository` container by your own (advanced)
 - Use a prepared docker-compose environment placed in `examples/docker` directory
-- Create your own environment based on docker-compose
+- Create your own environment basing on provided example docker-compose

 Proposed way to choose is the prepared docker-compose environment that is placed in `examples/docker` directory.
 Here are instructions how to start with it: